yiyange/CEE-263N-Scalable-Spatial-Analytics/Assignment1.md

 [Figure5]: https://raw.githubusercontent.com/YiyanGe/CEE-263N-Scalable-Spatial-Analytics/master/images/Assignment%201/part21MinibatchKmeansCluster.png

+The follwoing adopts even lower `batch_size` to speed up process.
 Figure on the left shows roughly how `batch_size` has an impact on processing time.
 One noticeable pattern is that the linear relationship between processing time and sample size is much less stable as `batch_size` decreases.
+Also, with smaller sample sizes, smaller `batch_size` takes longer processing time.

 ![Computational time as a function of sample size for a fixed k=100 with MiniBatchKMeans][Figure3]